Empire Flippers Selling Review

 Once you list your site, you must submit your financial information to the vetting department.
 This means you should have a P&L (Profit and Loss) that makes sense and that all your numbers are accurate.

 All funds should come in and out of one bank account.
 This wasn’t the case with my business, and it took some extra work to get my figures vetted, so if you’re thinking about selling your business, start simplifying things now and make your books as clean as possible, one bank account, one credit card, etc.

 Empire Flippers also has a P&L form that you will need to input all your information like SKUs, Units Sold, Income (Amazon, Woocommerce, Stripe, Affiliate, etc.), COGS (cost of goods), and other expenses.

-If you don’t already have this information documented, start doing it now, and this will make the sale process much faster and smoother.
+If you haven’t been doing your bookkeeping yet, start doing it now and this will make the sale process much faster and smoother.